aws-samples/amazon-bedrock-samples/generative-ai-solutions/bedrock-vtt-file-processing-and-model-evals/README.md

 ### Dataset

 The dataset used in this repo is a synthetically dataset generated through the Bedrock chat playground using the Anthropic Claude3 Sonnet model with the following prompt.
-It has been manually edits to get into the exact VTT format.
+It has been manually edited to bring it into the exact VTT format.

 ```{.raw}